Guide

 Approach to Market (ATM)

 The formal process when a government agency goes looking for suppliers.
-On AusTender, this is the main listing type you will see.
-If someone says "there is a new ATM," they mean a new tender has been published.
+On AusTender, this is the main open-opportunity listing type you will see.
+If someone says "there is a new ATM," they usually mean a new approach to market has been published.

 AusTender